-- 6.10 National Planning Policy Framework (2023): - (k) Chapter 2 (Achieving Sustainable Development), paragraphs 7, 8c, 10and 11 presumption in favour of sustainable development; - (I) Chapter 12, Paragraphs, 135 Achieving well-designed and beautiful places. - (m) Chapter 14 (Meeting the challenge of climate change, flooding and coastal change);
+- 6.10 National Planning Policy Framework (2023): - (a) Chapter 2 (Achieving Sustainable Development), paragraphs 7, 8c and10 presumption in favour of sustainable development; - (b) Chapter 14 (Meeting the challenge of climate change, flooding and coastal change); - (c) Chapter 16 Conserving and enhancing the historic environment; and - (d) Paragraphs, 157 (Meeting the challenge of climate change, flooding and coastal change: Transitioning to a low carbon future); 160 (Meeting the challenge of climate change, flooding and coastal change: to help increase the use and supply of renewables, and low carbon energy and heat); 163 (Meeting the challenge of climate change, flooding and coastal change: When determining planning applications what Local Planning https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/1005759/NPPF\Jul y\2021.pdf

-- Chapter 15, Conserving and enhancing the natural environment; Chapter (n) 16 Conserving and enhancing the historic environment; and paragraphs 157 (Meeting the challenge of climate change, flooding and coastal change: Transitioning to a low carbon future), 160 (Meeting the challenge of climate change, flooding and coastal change: to help increase the use and supply of renewables, and low carbon energy and heat), 163 (Meeting the challenge of climate change, flooding and coastal change: When determining planning applications what Local Planning Authorities should do), 180 (Conserving and Enhancing the Natural Environment: Planning policies and decisions should contribute to and enhance the natural and local environment); 206 (Considering Potential Impacts: Any harm to, or loss of, the significance of a designated heritage asset should require clear and convincing justification) and 208 (Considering Potential Impacts: When a development proposal would lead to less than substantial harm to the significance of a heritage asset, this should be weighed against the public benefits of the proposal). - 6.11 National Planning Practice Guidance on Renewable and Low Carbon Energy Paragraph 013. - 6.12 National Planning Policy Statement (NPS) (EN-1). - 6.13 NPS for Renewable Energy Infrastructure (EN-3).
+Authorities should do); 180 (Conserving and Enhancing the Natural Environment: Planning policies and decisions should contribute to and enhance the natural and local environment); 206 (Considering Potential Impacts: Any harm to, or loss of, the significance of a designated heritage asset should require clear and convincing justification) and 208 (Considering Potential Impacts: When a development proposal would lead to less than substantial harm to the significance of a heritage asset, this should be weighed against the public benefits of the proposal).

+- 6.11 National Planning Practice Guidance on Renewable and Low Carbon Energy Paragraph 013. - 6.12 National Planning Policy Statement (NPS) (EN-1). - 6.13 NPS for Renewable Energy Infrastructure (EN-3).